vuesence/vue-faq/docs/en/development/ide.md

 # Customizing the IDE

-::: Which IDE should I choose?
+::: details Which IDE should I choose?

 Vue is recommended by Microsoft VS Code.
 The second most popular is WebStorm